Colorado Central Railroad: History

 On January 1, 1868, construction began on the first line connecting Denver and Golden.
 On January 14, the company changed its name to Colorado Central Railroad.
 Construction of the first line was slow.
 By the end of the year, only the small portion (less than 12 miles) between Denver and Golden had been graded.
-In the meantime, former Territorial Governor John Evans (co-conspirator of the Sand Creek Massacre) and other business leaders from Denver City, including David Moffat, William Byers (Rocky Mountain News), Joseph E. Bates, Bela Hughes, Walter Cheesman (Denver Water) and Luther Kountze (Colorado National Bank), formed the Denver Pacific Railway on November 19, 1867, with the intention of building a rail line from Denver to Cheyenne.
+In the meantime, former Territorial Governor John Evans and other business leaders from Denver City, including David Moffat, William Byers (Rocky Mountain News), Joseph E. Bates, Bela Hughes, Walter Cheesman (Denver Water) and Luther Kountze (Colorado National Bank), formed the Denver Pacific Railway on November 19, 1867, with the intention of building a rail line from Denver to Cheyenne.
 The formation of the Denver Pacific Railway and Telegraph Company set off an intense struggle over the next two years between the two companies to complete their lines connecting to Union Pacific.
 By the following year, the success of the Denver Pacific investors in persuading the United States Congress to grant them land allowing them to construct a line throughout the South Platte River valley to Cheyenne made it evident that Denver would prevail over Golden.
 The Denver Pacific line was complete in June 1870 and the first train arrived in Denver from Cheyenne, bypassing Golden.
 Two months later, the Kansas Pacific completed its line to Denver, linking up with the Denver Pacific, and cementing the central role of Denver in Colorado.

 As a consequence, the Colorado Central turned its attention towards linking up with the Denver Pacific and Kansas Pacific lines.
 On September 24, 1870, the company achieved its first success with the completion of the standard gauge line from Golden to "Jersey Junction", the junction of the Kansas Pacific and Denver Pacific lines located approximately 3 miles north of Denver.